 - Cabinet makers: orange terpene is used to dilute Tung oil when protecting woodwork, and to clean brushes.

-- Orthotists: used as a replacement for acetone to dissolve adhesive residues on prostheses.
+- Orthotists: used as a substitute for acetone to dissolve adhesive residues on prosthetics.

-- Mechanics: degreasing and cleaning parts, removing grease and oils
+- Mechanics: degreasing and cleaning parts, removing grime and oils.

 Although natural and biodegradable, orange terpene remains toxic to humans.
 It is a recognized allergen and is photosensitizing.
-It may cause skin and respiratory tract irritation.
-Take care when using it.
+It can cause skin and respiratory tract irritation.
+Exercise caution when using it.

 Downloadable documents